stefoxp/django-start/readme.md

 #### A shortcut: render()

 Django provides a shortcut to load a template, fill a context and return an HttpResponse object with the result of the rendered template.

+## Raising a 404 error

+Let's tackle the question detail view.

+The view raises the Http404 exception if a question with the requested ID doesn't exist.